laroche/tastyworks-pnl/README.md

 - If a long option is assigned, the option buy price should be added to the stock price.
 This is currently not done, but we print a warning message for this case for manual adjustments in this rather rare case.
 - Part of 'Verustverrechnungstopf Termingeschäfte' is implemented.
-Complete this and verify if it is working correctly.
+(Done)
 - Print header with explanation of transaction output.
 - Can Excel output also include yearly summary data computed from Excel?
   Can transactions also be grouped per year on different sheets?
 - Optionally break up report into: dividends, withholding-tax, interest, fees, stocks, other.
 - Filter out tax gains due to currency changes for an extra report.
 If the pnl lists currency gains separate, can they be used up to 600 € for tax-free income?
-  Is the current computation of currency gains accurate at all?
-Seems a bit too high right now.
+  Verify currency gains?
 - Does not work with futures.
 - Add images on how to download csv-file within Tastyworks into docu.
 - Complete the list of non-stocks.
 - For an individual stock whitelist we could list all SP500 and Nasdaq100 stocks.
-- Add net total including open positions.
 - Specify non-realised gains to know how much tax needs to be paid for current net total.
 - Add performance reviews, graphs based on different time periods.
 - Add description of the asset: SPY: SPDR S&P 500 ETF Trust
 - Check if dates are truely ascending.
 - Are we rounding output correctly?
-- Is the time output correctly with the correct timezone?
+- Is the time output correct with the correct timezone?

 Nice: